1. I’m not on Facebook. Will you still be able to be my assessor?

 Kudos for making the switch to homeschooling!
 You can include public school samples if you like, but you are the ultimate boss when deciding what to share and how much.
 Average is 15 images showing progress while homeschooling.

 5. We don’t follow a traditional school schedule.
 When should we sign up for the assessment?

-You’ll sign up beginning Feb 28th and pick a spring/summer date, just like those who do use a traditional school schedule.
+You’ll sign up on this year's opening date or later, and pick a spring/summer date, just like those who do use a traditional school schedule.
 It doesn’t matter when you “start” or “end” your school year because the law only says this is to be done annually…it does not say it needs done after “9 months” or any other time length of school.

 6. We won’t be “done” by our scheduled assessment time.
 Is that going to be a problem?

 This won’t be a problem at all and it’s often true - MOST aren’t “done”, and honestly, are we ever really “done”?
 Assessment is not about looking at curriculum completion - it is about progress only.
 Progress can be seen in any length of time!
 I’ll view the samples you share, comment on progress, and attach your form, easy as that!